 9.7

-- The racket is more lightweight that has more flexibility and great spin and power.
+• The racket is more lightweight, flexible, and has great spin and power.

 9.3

-- Dynamic flex and more swing are also the best features that are able to play for advanced players.
+• Dynamic flex and more swing are also the best features that can play for advanced players.

-- The racket is more durable and powerful due to its carbon frame so that’s why we recommend it for advanced players.
+• The racket is more durable and powerful due to its carbon frame, so we recommend it for advanced players.

 8.5